hongming03/INF1002/README.md

-# Sentiment Analysis on Crypto News Article
+i# Sentiment Analysis on Crypto News Article

 A Flask web application that performs sentiment analysis on cryptocurrency news articles from user-provided URLs and includes sentiment trend analysis over time using a crypto news dataset.